Kaun Hai Jo Sapno Mein Aaya: Plot

 Kuldeep Khanna, who lives in London, agrees to look after Mahek, the niece of his friend Dr. Verma, while she comes to London for a month-long stay.
-She begins to teach members of the household about Indian traditions and helps reform the household.
-Meanwhile, Khanna's son Sunny falls in love with her and proposes that they get married.
+She begins to teach the household members about Indian traditions and helps reform the household.
+Meanwhile, Khanna's son, Sunny, falls in love with her and proposes that they get married.
 She turns his request down, saying that she is seeing someone else.
 Soon Mahek becomes unpopular with the Khannas.
-Finally Sunny discovers the truth behind her rejection: as she suffers from an incurable disease, and does not want to create trouble for Sunny and his family.
+Finally, Sunny discovers the truth behind her rejection: she suffers from an incurable disease and does not want to create trouble for Sunny and his family.